zachseibers/flask-template/tmp/README.md

-touching this file is for resetting the Dreamhost server.
+touching tmp/reset.txt is for restarting the Dreamhost server.